gutiantian123Abc/leetcode/Leetcodemd/Math/Perfect_Number.md

 <h2>Problem Description</h2>
 <div class='comment-block'>
 <pre>
-/* Perfect Number
-We define the Perfect Number is a positive integer that is equal to the sum of all its positive divisors except itself.

-Now, given an integer n, write a function that returns true when it is a perfect number and false when it is not.
+/* Perfect NumberWe define the Perfect Number is a positive integer that is equal to the sum of all its positivedivisors except itself.Now, given an integer n, write a function that returns true when it is a perfect number and falsewhen it is not.Example:Input: 28Output: TrueExplanation: 28 = 1 + 2 + 4 + 7 + 14*//*Complexity AnalysisTime complexity : O(sqrt(n))*/</pre>
-Example:
-Input: 28
-Output: True
-Explanation: 28 = 1 + 2 + 4 + 7 + 14
-*/
-/*
-Complexity Analysis
-Time complexity : O(sqrt(n))
-*/</pre>
 </div>

 <h2>Solution</h2>